|

 legs, a fine mail hauberk, a shock of white hair, and a handsome

-to the wall, his empty hands raised in surrender.
+wall, his empty hands raised in surrender.

 Guenhwyvar sprang.

-Wilawen heard the cat snarl, heard more stone-claps, close to
+Wilawen heard the cat snarl, heard more stone-claps close to

 the tunnel, and snatched up a jagged piece of rock.
+She hesitated

-rock wall and tumbling out into the moss cave.
+tumbling out into the green cave.

 The air was thick with spores and she immediately clutched her

-ripped and shredded remains of the mushroom men, strewn across
+the ripped and shredded remains of the mushroom men, strewn across

 the cavern floor.